 The sun sank lower in the sky, the light of day draining away, and the lampposts lining Justin’s hedge clicked on just when he arrived at the gate.
 The evening had already sent the nightingales to

-their roosts and the crickets to sing in the ever manicured lawn, with crisp edges, carpeting the homestead.
+their roosts and the crickets to sing in the ever manicured lawn, with crisp edges that carpeted the homestead.

 The air was thick with the scent of coffee when he entered the house.
 What a coincidence!
-Katelyn sat in a corner with Ken’s mother, chatting.
+Katelyn sat in a corner chatting with Ken’s mother.
 He’d have proceeded upstairs without saying hi—Susie

 said he should act annoyed.
-But Martha, sporting a curly brown wig, came out to greet him, the scent of expensive cologne trailing after her.
+But Martha, sporting a curly brown wig, came out to greet him, the scent of expensive perfume trailing after her.